 George C. Scott’s performance as General Patton is one of the most celebrated performances in the history of biopics in Hollywood.
 He’s strong, stiff, and powerful, leading to a movie that is entirely worth the watch despite its 170-minute runtime.
 The film displays the clever use of the German forces’ own tactics used against them in battle, showing how great of a strategist Patton was as a leader of thousands.

 However, the most memorable moments in the film contain Scott and his amazing onscreen presence.
-In discussion with other military leaders, it’s clear that George C. Scott is one of the all-time greats.
+In discussion with other depictions of military leaders, it’s clear that George C. Scott’s is one of the all-time greats.